binkley/basilisk/README.md

 To run all test types, use `./gradlew check`.
 To refresh the build, and force all tests to re-run, use `./gradlew clean check --no-build-cache`.

+`BasiliskServiceTest` (unit) and `BasiliskServiceValidationTest` (integration) are an example of splitting testing of a class to limit resources, and speed up the tests.

 In this project, the database is an in-memory H2 instance, so is self-contained and speedy; however, in production projects, it would be an external database process.